-- 1. Each adoptive family, upon choosing to work with this Agency, acknowledges the Agency's non-liability, whether actual or implied, for the accuracy and/or verification of all information submitted by the birthparent(s) and/or their representatives. - 2.
-Adoptive parents release and indemnify the Agency for any unforeseen medical, developmental, genetic, psychiatric or other conditions which may arise during pregnancy, at birth or at any time in the future, to include but not limited to: schizophrenia, Fetal Alcohol Syndrome, SIDS, HIV, ARC, failure to thrive, cerebral palsy, spina bifida, birth defects, ADHD, autism, retardation, etc. This does not release the Agency from legal responsibility in any verified incidence of Agency negligence or fraud, but acknowledges that the Agency does not have liability, actual or implied, for any child's health, development and/or prognosis, and that such may be dependent upon birthparent's cooperation with prenatal care, personal history and/or chosen lifestyle and/or adoptive parent's nurture, pediatric compliance and/or parenting skills, all of which are factors beyond any Agency's control. - 3.
-The Agency is not liable for any information contained in medical records not held in the agency's immediate possession or for any bill(s) not presented in a timely manner/without delivery confirmation.

-E. Gift Policy

-- 1. In the interest of the purity of the adoption plan and in accordance with state laws regarding such except where allowed via a licensed child-placement agency, at no time may adoptive parents make direct payments to or on behalf of birthparents or their relatives or dependents, nor may adoptive parents and birthparents exchange gifts of value, whether prior or subsequent to placement and/or finalization.
+- 9. All adoptive parents are required to send updates to the Agency every year, with at least one (1) annual photograph of the child each year by the fifteenth (15th) of December, which may be forwarded to the birthmother upon request, until said child reaches the age of eighteen (18) years. - D. Release of Agency Responsibility - 1.
+Each adoptive family, upon choosing to work with this Agency, acknowledges the Agency's non-liability, whether actual or implied, for the accuracy and/or verification of all information submitted by the birthparent(s) and/or their representatives. - 2.
+Adoptive parents release and indemnify the Agency for any unforeseen medical, developmental, genetic, psychiatric or other conditions which may arise during pregnancy, at birth or at any time in the future, to include but not limited to: schizophrenia, FAS/FAE, SIDS, HIV, RAD, failure to thrive, cerebral palsy, spina bifida, birth defects, ADHD, ODD, congenial STD, autism, retardation, etc. This does not release the Agency from legal responsibility in any verified incidence of Agency negligence or fraud, but acknowledges that the Agency does not have liability, actual or implied, for any child's health, development and/or prognosis, and that such may be dependent upon birthparent's cooperation with prenatal care, personal history and/or chosen lifestyle and/or adoptive parent's nurture, pediatric compliance and/or parenting skills, all of which are factors beyond any Agency's control. - 3.
+The Agency is not liable for any information contained in medical records not held in the agency's immediate possession as of placement or for any bill(s) not presented in a timely manner/without delivery confirmation. - E. Gift Policy - 1.
+In the interest of the purity of the adoption plan and in accordance with state laws regarding such except where allowed via a licensed child-placement agency, at no time may adoptive parents make direct payments to or on behalf of birthparents or their relatives or dependents, nor may adoptive parents and birthparents exchange gifts of value, whether prior or subsequent to placement and/or finalization.
 The Agency endorses only the exchange of items of sentimental value as such relates to the child and/or the birthparent-adoptive parent relationship.
 Adoptive parents are urged to refrain from the purchase of any items which could be construed as being influential to the placement decision; the best rule of thumb suggests that any offerings to the birthparent(s) be homemade and/or of some therapeutic purpose (i.e., a special photo album for baby pictures, a small locket in which a lock of the child's hair may be kept, a needlepoint pillow replicating the birth announcement, a framed photo depicting time spent together with the baby.) - 2.
 At no time and for no reason may adoptive parents ever give a birthparent money, gift cards, or provide direct payment of costs for goods, services or travel.
 Any requests for maternity-related needs must be handled through the Agency, by law. - 3.
 Any and all mailings, packages and/or correspondence delivered to the Agency for forwarding to the birthparents by the adoptive parents or to the adoptive parents by the birthparents before and/or after placement are routinely opened and inspected by Agency staff.
 The Agency does reserve the right to photocopy all letters and photos as documentation for the permanent file, to protect the interests of all parties involved.